mimblewimble/grin-rfcs/text/0000-slatepack.md

   - `sp1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x`
   - `g1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x`

+- Should we still use double-sha256 in `SimpleBase58Check` or take the opportunity to use a BCH or CRC code which may be more appropriate for error detection on slatepack messages?
+  - Is additional engineering desired here if there will always be further validation of the slate payload before a spend can occur?

 # Future possibilities
 [future-possibilities]: #future-possibilities

 - Extended to support future modes (payment channel, payjoin etc)

-- An entirely different standard could be adopted in the future if interactive transactions become the default, eliminating the need for SlatePack
+- An entirely different standard could be adopted in the future if non-interactive transactions become the default, eliminating the need for SlatePack
   - It might be possible for a new standard to remain compatible with existing `SlatePack Addresses` to allow a more generic `Grin Address`

 # References